carpentries-incubator/life-sciences-workshop/_episodes/01-project-organisation-introduction.md

 - *Found it.
 It was in an email.
 I'll forward it to you*
 - receive a file called **data_final_17.xls**

 If you have, you're not alone, and it might not seem that big of a deal.
 But consider the problems that surround this example.

 First, the exact file can't be identified.
 It's unclear exactly which file is needed, what it relates to, who created it, when, how, and which project it's associated with.

 Next, its location is a mystery, with the file having to be searched for.
 Eventually, its location is found to be inside an email, which means its access is limited whilst at the same time its distribution is potentially open to anyone, for better or worse.

 Finally, the filename is completely ambiguous.
 How can you be so sure it's the correct file?
 Your only chance to is glean some information from the email that is was attached to, or to explore the content of the file itself.
 And what does the '17' refer to?
 The 17th version?
 The 17th year?
 Some sort of ID number?

-This lesson will explain some key elements of project organisation.
+This lesson will explain some key elements of **project organisation and data management**.
 These are **file-naming and folders**, the use of **meta-data** and the concept of **raw data**.

 Without these core ideas, the most sophisticated data analysis in the world will rest upon shaky foundations, and at an extreme, could lead to the failure of the entire project.